2024 Autumn Symposium: “At the Helm”

 This event forms a pair with the Spring Symposium (Part 1) in the 2024 RGME Anniversary Year, for which our Theme is “Bridges”.

 Part 1 is planned in hybrid format, with access in person and online.
-It will be held over three days in April, from 18 Friday to 22 Sunday 2024.
+It was held over three days in April, from 18 Friday to 22 Sunday 2024.
 Its Title tells its purpose, focus, and mission:

 “Between Past and Future: